mqlight/nodejs-mqlight/README.md

 resources that it uses.
 Calling this method also implicitly closes any subscriptions that have been created using the client's `Client.subscribe` method.

+### Event: 'message'

+Emitted when a message is delivered from a destination matching one of the client's subscriptions.

+* `data` - (String | Buffer | Object) the message body.
+* `delivery` - (Object) additional information about why the event was emitted.
+  Properties include:
+  *  **message**, (Object) additional information about the message.
+Properties
+     include:
+    *  **topic**, (Object) the topic that the message was sent to.
+  *  **subscription**, (Object) information about the `Client.subscribe` method call that caused the client to receive this message (note: this isn't implemented yet!)

+### Event: 'connect'

+This event is emitted when a client successfully connects to the messaging service.

+### Event: 'disconnect'

+This event is emitted when a client disconnects from the messaging service, either explicitly, or because the connection between the client and the service is interrupted.

+### Event: 'error'

+Emitted when an error is detected that prevents or interrupts a client's connection to the messaging service.

+* `error` (Error) the error.

 ## Samples